-Exploring Metaphysics for Life is a great way to introduce yourself to the vast, and sometimes overwhelming, study of metaphysics; the scientific, philosophical and practical examination of the true nature of what we call "reality".
+Exploring Metaphysics for Life is a great way to introduce yourself to the vast, and sometimes overwhelming, study of metaphysics - the scientific, philosophical and practical examination of the true nature of what we call "reality".

-Use of the five senses is of course the usual and in many ways the most practical way to begin.
+Use of the five senses is of course the usual and, in many ways, the most practical way to begin.
 However, assuming that reality is limited to only those aspects that can be seen, heard, tasted, smelled or touched is completely unrealistic and will result in unsatisfying results.

 Try not to get too bogged down in words and definitions, trying to understand what metaphysics is or who said what when.
-Although the term "metaphysics" has its origins around the time of Aristotle in Greece, the big questions it asks, "Who are we?
+Although the term "metaphysics" has its origins around the time of Aristotle in Greece, the big questions that it asks, such as "Who are we?
 Where did we come from?
 Why are we here?" etc., are as old as human consciousness - and who can honestly say when that began?

-Product Description The Nobel Laureate discusses not only how and why he became a philosopher but also his conception of philosophy as a field distinct from science and literature.
+The Nobel Laureate discusses not only how and why he became a philosopher but also his conception of philosophy as a field distinct from science and literature.
 A source of inspiration for physicists as well as philosophers, Bergson's essays declare the emphasis of intuition over intellect.